sabry-awad97/sql-for-web-developers/Ch.9 Normalization/README.md

 - Data anomalies, such as partial dependencies, need to be eliminated.
 - Non-key columns should be fully functionally dependent on the entire primary key.

-Certainly!
-Let's explore the concept of the "Third Normal Form" (3NF) in the context of database normalization.

 ## Understanding Third Normal Form (3NF)

 Third Normal Form (3NF) is the third step in the process of database normalization, following First Normal Form (1NF) and Second Normal Form (2NF).
 The primary goal of 3NF is to eliminate transitive dependencies within a relational database, thereby reducing data redundancy and ensuring data integrity.